-The DTM Request message carries a description of the requested resources for the uplink transfer.
+The DTM Request message carries a description of the requested resources for the uplink transfer and shall only be used to request one uplink TBF.
 The DTM Request message is responded by the network with one of the following DTM assignment messages:

-- DTM Assignment Command: when the network allocates a TBF and reallocation of the resource of the RR connection is needed. - Packet Assignment: when the network allocates a TBF and no reallocation of the resource of the RR connection is needed.
+- DTM Assignment Command: sent when the network allocates a TBF and reallocation of the resource of the RR connection is needed. - Packet Assignment: sent when the network allocates a TBF and no reallocation of the resource of the RR connection is needed.